-Hospice - An enrollee who has six months or less to live has the right to elect hospice.
+Hospice - A member who has 6 months or less to live has the right to elect hospice.
 We, your plan, must provide you with a list of hospices in your geographic area.
 If you elect hospice and continue to pay premiums you are still a member of our plan.
 You can still obtain all medically necessary services as well as the supplemental benefits we offer.
 The hospice will provide special treatment for your state.